We’ve compiled this list of resources & hope it will be of help to you!

 WADDL(Washing Animal Disease Diagnostic Laboratory)CAE testing CLtesting Q Fever You can send your goat’s blood samples here to test for common goat diseases.
 Another lab option is UBRL.

-Johne’s Disease fairly uncommon, but still a concern
+Johne’s Disease fairly uncommon, but still a concern for sure

 FAMACHA VIDEOS by University of Rhode Island